NxPKG/khulnasoft-docs/content/fundamentals/api/get-started/create-token.md

 }
 ```

-With this you have successfully created an API token and can start working with the Cloudflare API.
+With this you have successfully created an API token and can start working with the Khulnasoft API.
 After creating your first API token, you can create additional API tokens [via the API](/fundamentals/api/how-to/create-via-api/).